 Day 19 — The Violence

-What happened in the relay chamber on Day 19 depends on who you ask.
+What happened in the relay chamber on Day 19 depends on who survived to tell it.

 Three Accounts